dcampillo/Eventer4Splunk/README.md

-Eventer
+Eventer4Splunk
 =======

-Eventer is a c# library aimed to ease writing logs in the Splunk (http://www.splunk.com) format.
+Eventer4Splunk is a c# library aimed to ease writing logs in the Splunk (http://www.splunk.com) format.